On the simulated kinematic distributions of heavy meson decays: Distortion of line shapes in nonleptonic decays

 The angular dependence can be neglected in this discussion, since the angular dependence of the primary vertex factorises from the invariant mass dependence for EvtGen models such as the \verb|SVVHELAMP| model.
 The primary vertex depends on both invariant masses and thus a completely independent sampling of both variables is not possible.

 In EvtGen, each invariant mass is generated assuming that the respective other invariant mass is equal to the nominal Breit-Wigner mass $M_{R_i}$ in the primary vertex.
-In addition, for invariant masses between the fake phase-space boundary at $(M_B - M_{R_i})$ and the actual phase-space boundary, the primary vertex is simply evaluated with both invariant masses set to the corresponding resonance mass, effectively disabling it.
-The resulting PDFs for the invariant mass distribution are simply
+In addition, for invariant masses between the fake phase-space boundary at $(M_B - M_{R_i})$ and the actual phase-space boundary, the primary vertex is simply evaluated with both invariant masses set to the corresponding resonance mass, effectively disabling it.\footnote{Again, the discussion in App.~\ref{app::code} provides references to the relevant code.} The resulting PDFs for the invariant mass distribution are simply

 where the modified primary vertices are given by

 The treatment of the primary vertex clearly generates unphysical steps in the invariant mass spectra.
 Combining Eqs.\eqref{eq::Mdensity2} and \eqref{eq::Mdensity3}, we obtain